VACAVILLE — It was love at first sight for many on Wednesday.

 They touched.
 They circled.
 They looked underneath, on top and marveled at the beauty.

 “Talk about a cutie,” Solano County Supervisor John Vasquez said.

-Rep. John Garamendi, D-Walnut Grove, caressed the carbon fiber outside and said, “Doesn’t it make you want to say, ‘Can I buy one, Patty?’ ”
+Rep. John Garamendi, D-Walnut Grove, caressed the carbon fiber outside and said, “Doesn’t it make you want to say, ‘Can I buy one, Patti?’ ”

 The object of everyone’s affections was the new lightweight, compact amphibious sport plane, the Icon A5.
 The fact that the up-and-coming startup company chose Vacaville as its permanent place to land and begin full-scale production had an enthusiastic crowd of supporters – including state, county and city officials – on their feet with ovations a few times during the hourlong presentation to formally announce the company’s arrival in Vacaville.

 Icon Aircraft has leased a 137,940-square-foot building on Beechcraft Road, adjacent to the Nut Tree Airport.
 The company, which already has more than 1,000 preorders on the $139,000 plane, is looking to roll out its first A5 from the Vacaville warehouse in early 2015.